Rei-x/HiStory/README.md

 ## How to run it?

-1. Create .env.local file based on .env.example and your OpenAI api token.
+1. Create .env.local file based on .env.example and add your OpenAI api token.
 2. `pnpm i`
 3. `pnpm dev`